 Interviews with experts

-The hiring process is also an excellent opportunity to recheck whether you partnered with the right software development company.
+The hiring process is also an excellent opportunity to recheck whether you partnered with the right outsourcing company.
 You can evaluate how they managed to meet your expectations and requirements, what style they use for internal communication, and what company culture they have in general.
 These details will help you to make a more informed decision, and you will be able to evaluate the potential of future collaborations.
-Don’t pay before you hire the first expert, and insist on signing NDAs before the interviews.
+Don’t pay before you hire software developers, and insist on signing NDAs before the interviews.